Benjamin Onyango

-Benjamin Alfred Onyango Ochieng, is a Kenyan-American actor, particularly active in Hollywood film industry.
+Benjamin Alfred Onyango Ochieng, is a Kenyan born-American actor, particularly active in Hollywood film industry.
 He is best known for the roles in the films Tears of the Sun, God's Not Dead and Beautifully Broken.

 Personal life

 He was born in Ofafa Jericho Estate in Eastlands, Nairobi, Kenya, as the second child in a family of seven brothers.
 His father was Christopher Ochieng and mother was Eudiah Achieng Ochieng.
 Benjamin started his primary education in Ofafa Jericho Primary School then Ofafa Jericho Secondary School.
 When Benjamin turned 18, he was hired by his dad at British American Tobacco Kenya Ltd (BAT) and later he was moved to a clerk position in the Wages Department where he worked for 4 years.
 Then he was transferred to computer department and worked for two years.

 He later joined United States International University (USIU) to study Management Information Systems (MIT).
 For further studies, Benjamin moved to the USIU, San Diego in the USA.
 From there, he was transferred to California State University, Stanislaus in Turlock, California.
 Then in 1992, he graduated with a Bachelor of Science Degree in Computer Science.